Property Division Attorneys in Houston, TX

 Texas is a community property state.
 This means everything acquired during a marriage will be subject to division during a divorce.
 Separate property, which is property obtained before the marriage, will not be divided.

-Sometimes, separate property will be co-mingled with community property during marriage.
+Sometimes, separate property will be co-mingled with community property during the marriage.
 When this happens, you will be required to prove the property is solely yours and should not be divided.
 If this is the case for you, you will be required to prove the property is in fact yours.
 Doing so is not an easy process and will require the help of an experienced family attorney.

 The Gonzalez Law Group, PLLC has over 70 years of collective experience assisting clients with family law matters.
 Schedule a time to speak with our family law department.
 Call (832) 530-4070.
 We will fight to make sure you receive the property you are entitled to.